 So I wrote jekyll-plugin-include: a gem-based Jekyll liquid tag plugin which allows includes directly from plugins’ _include directories, with optional ability to override with files present in site includes_dir (if they exist).

 This plugin then makes it easy to use includes that ship with a plugin directly from a plugin.
 And if a modified version of the file is provided in the site’s own includes directory, it can intelligently use that one instead!

-And for plugin developers, this provides a way to ship and use includes without leaning on the user to manage the unmodified files themselves.
+And for plugin developers, this could provide a way to ship and use includes without leaning on the user to manage the unmodified files themselves.